m4nbat/KustQueryLanguage_kql/Cloud_Service_Discovery_SnaffPoint.md

 | extend SearchQueryStrings = tostring(RawEventData["SearchQueryText"])
 | where SearchQueryStrings has_any (keywords) and not (SearchQueryStrings has_any (excludedKeywords) and SearchQueryStrings has "password")
 | project Timestamp, Application, ActionType, SearchQueryStrings, AccountId, AccountType, AccountDisplayName, UserAgent, OSPlatform, IPAddress, IsAnonymousProxy, CountryCode, City, ISP, RawEventData
-//remove/comment out everything below this line to see the individual events
+//remove the below lines to see raw events
 | summarize count() by bin(Timestamp,1h), AccountId, AccountDisplayName
 //look for results where more than two search queries were performed
-| where count_ > 2
+| where count_ > 1
 | order by count_ desc`